Andie Martinez Patterson, Chief Executive Officer

 Bio Coming Soon

-Dr. Laura Miller is the Chief Medical Officer for CHCN.
-She joined CHCN in early 2015 as Associate Medical Director.
+Dr. Tri Do is the Chief Medical Officer for CHCN.
+They joined CHCN in early 2020 as the Medical Director.

 Latonya Thompson, Chief Financial Officer

 Latonya Thompson is the Chief Financial Officer for the Alameda Health Consortium and the Community Health Center Network and has been with the companies since 2003.
 Prior to becoming CFO, Latonya was the Director of Finance.